 In the world of quantum, one of the most talked-about topics is undoubtedly quantum-resistant algorithms.
-Also known as Post-Quantum Cryptography (PQC), these algorithms are based on mathematically complex problems that assure the confidentiality, integrity, and authentication of transmissions, even against future quantum computers.
-In theory.
-The National Institute of Standards and Technology (NIST) has initiated a process to standardize one or more PQC algorithms, to develop a cryptographic system that is secure against both quantum and classical computers.
+Also known as post-quantum cryptography (PQC), these algorithms are based on mathematically complex problems that assure the confidentiality, integrity, and authentication of transmissions, even against future quantum computers.
+At least, they do so in theory.

-PKI (Public Key Infrastructure) and PQC do not claim to be unbreakable, they are intractable.
-Classical PKI relies on math puzzles that take classical computers a very long time to solve; so long that the encrypted information would be useless by the time it is broken (we’re talking billions of years).
-Quantum computers can solve the math problems currently used by PKI in seconds.
+PKI (Public Key Infrastructure) and PQC don’t claim to be unbreakable – instead, they’re intractable.
+Classical PKI relies on math puzzles that take classical computers a very long time to solve – so long that the encrypted information would be useless by the time it’s broken.
+We’re talking billions of years.
+However, quantum computers will be able to solve the math problems currently used by PKI in seconds.